TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 helped me to understand all the different pieces of the tests.
 Tomorrow I plan to start on the task of setting up nginx on Deep Ocean, so I'm sure I'll learn a lot about that tomorrow.

+## January 20, 2016

+### What did you learn yesterday?

+As I mentioned yesterday, I learned quite a bit about tests and fixtures.
+I've gotten a bit better with integration tests.
+I went from feeling like I was just getting tests to run and pass through shear luck to feeling like I am ready to work on improving my test writing style to better meet best practices at SB.

+### What are you going to do today?

+Today, I'm going to set up the nginx server on Digital Ocean.
+This needs to be done using vim, so in preparation for that, I wrote my code kata entirely in vim this morning.
+Using vim at the moment sort of feels like trying to run a marathon with my legs on backwards.
+I can see where I need to go, but getting there is slow and cumbersome.

+### What do you expect to learn?

+I expect to learn some about containers, ssh, vim, and setting up a web server.
+So, it seems like today will be a lot of devops type of work.
+While some developers shy away from things that aren't strictly development, I think it's important to understand the whole environment I'm working in.
+I don't think I need to master every aspect right away, but at the very least nothing should feel like it's just done by magic.